sevincovskie/devlink/README.md

 - Save details to a database (build the project as a full-stack app)
 - Create an account and log in (add user authentication to the full-stack app)

-# Important Note
-This project is developed by closely following the Socket.IO official documentation.
-It is primarily for testing my skills with Socket.IO and does not include additional functionalities beyond the basics covered in the documentation.

 # Technical Setup
 React: JavaScript library for building user interfaces.
 Tailwind CSS: Utility-first CSS framework for styling.